 I struggle with elements of restraint and freedom, the traits required to be good in the world, to know when to speak and when to celebrate silence.
 I believe these minimal paintings to be compiled of small moments, to embody notes on existence.
 My ﬂeshy, reactionary piles of vibrant color in a white space become frail and faulted characters, occasionally talking to one another, interdependent but existing as entities in their own right.
 As whole works, they vacillate between the histories of philosophy, art, and design, searching for the space in which they will take questions further.
 They hope for beauty, but are often simply attempts at depicting the unexamined.

 Hailing from Atlanta, GA, Portland-based artist and writer Amy Bernstein received her BFA at the Rhode Island School of Design in 2004.
 Her work has been exhibited at such local spaces as the Littman Gallery at Portland State University, Car Hole Gallery, and Worksound.
 She also received grants from the Regional Arts and Culture Council in 2012 and from Creative Capital and the Warhol Foundation in 2010.
 Despite living in such various locales as Austin, TX and Berlin, Germany, Bernstein feels most at home in the Pacific Northwest.

 March 2014 previews by John Motley for The Oregonian

 Interview with Eva Lake on Art Focus (Tuesday, March 11)

-Please email the gallery for a pricelist of Amy Bernstein's work (firstname.lastname@example.org)
+Please email the gallery for a price list of Amy Bernstein's work and for larger images (firstname.lastname@example.org)